lilywang1988/eSIR/README.md

 model by adding an antibody (A) compartment.
-As is shown in the bottom thread of the following figure, this A compartment accounts for the probability of being self-immunized with antibodies to COVID-19, denoted by \(\theta_t^A\); see equation as follows too, where \(\alpha(t)\) is a function describing the proportion of people moving from the susceptible compartment to the antibody compartment over time.
+As is shown in the bottom thread of the following figure, this A compartment accounts for the probability of being self-immunized with antibodies to COVID-19, denoted by *θ*<sub>*t*</sub><sup>*A*</sup>; see equation as follows too, where *α*(*t*) is a function describing the proportion of people moving from the susceptible compartment to the antibody compartment over time.
 Compartment A helps circumvent limitations of data collection, especially embracing individuals who were infected but self-cured at home with no confirmation by viral RT-PCR diagnostic tests.
 This new eSAIR model characterizes the underlying population-level dynamics of the pandemic.
 The following system of ordinary differential equations defines collectively the continuous-time dynamics for the eSAIR model, which governs the law of movements among four compartments of Susceptible, Self-immunized, Infected and Removed.

 ![SAIR](man/figures/eSAIR_compartment.png)